numbats/learnr/chapters/chapter6.md

 We are again going to use the `BudgetFood` data from the `Ecdat` package to make the plots.

-Try to recreate the scatter plot below.
-Is there anything that unusual that you notice about the plot?
+The plot below shows the histogram with the density plot overlaid on top of it.
+Try to recreate this figure.

 <img src="ch6/plot-06-07A-1.png" width="432" style="display: block; margin: auto;" />

 <codeblock id="06_07A">

 Hint: this is a density plot but the y-axis is showing counts.
 What did